JaKourdi/IronHome/README.md

 ---
 # Idea

-I'm more conformable with Python rather than Javascript.
+I'm more comfortable with Python rather than Javascript.
 Flask is more minimal from Django, so less bloat for the scope of the assignment.

 # Structure